dechristopher/dechristopher/README.md

 ## I'm a Boston-based Full-stack Engineer!

-- Currently working for Infogain at Facebook
+- Full-stack Software Engineer Working for Infogain at Facebook
+- Interests include, GIS, cartography/mapping, and platform/infra engineering
-- Learning Elixir and OTP/BEAM
+- Currently learning Elixir and OTP/BEAM
 - I'm a rock climber (trad, sport, bouldering in that order)

 ### Connect with me on [LinkedIn][linkedin]